danmar/cppcheck/readme.md

 For release builds it is recommended that you use:
 -DUSE_MATCHCOMPILER=ON

+Using cmake you can generate project files for Visual Studio, XCode, etc.

 ### qmake

 You can use the gui/gui.pro file to build the GUI.